CRCL-EPFL/gabrielvallat-site/index.markdown

 The idea behind these environments is to represent the world as a typed graph, where nodes are blocks, forces, contact points and objectives, and edges are relations between them.
 ![FTGraph](./assets/images/FTgraph.jpg "The FTGraph is a graph representation of the world, where nodes are blocks, forces and contact points, and edges are relations between them")

+In the future, we aim to add other types of nodes, such as robots, to embed robotic path planning in the algorithms directly.
 ## Algorithms

 The aim of the algorithmic part of this research is to find how complex structures can be represented and simplified to get tractable solutions, while maximizing the variety of shapes created.
-To provide solid baselines, RL algorithms such as Soft Actor-Critic and AlphaZero, and search algorithms such as A* are used.
+To provide solid baselines, RL algorithms such as PPO and AlphaZero, and search algorithms such as A* are used.

+By representing a set of structures using a policy from a trained RL agent, we hope to by able to easily generate new structures by sampling from it, and to add new constraints to fit with the designer's needs seamlessly.

 ### Coordination between agents
-As a close collaboration is needed between each robot, a centralized and asynchronous approach was chosen.
+In the current development stage, the robots are simply acting sequentially, but we plan to use a a centralized and asynchronous approach in the future.
+This approach would allow the robots to coordinate their actions effectively, while still being able to act independently when needed.

+### Credits
+* Lead: Gabriel Vallat
+* Supervision: Maryam Kamgarpour and Stefana Parascho
+* Contributions: Ziqi Wang
+* Funding: ??